-The University of Rochester is monitoring and reviewing changes in federal policy, including recent executive actions, as well as other changes that may affect research programs and related activities.
+As part of this commitment, the University of Rochester is closely monitoring and reviewing changes in federal policy, including recent executive actions, as well as other changes that may affect research programs and related activities.
 On this website you will find the latest updates and guidance for researchers, including specific guidance by funding agency.

-We recognize there is question and concern as to whether federal funds allocated to diversity, equity, inclusion, and accessibility (DEIA) components in existing grants may be reallocated to other grant activities.
+We recognize there are ongoing questions and concerns as to whether federal funds allocated to diversity, equity, inclusion, and accessibility (DEIA) components in existing grants may be reallocated to other grant activities.
+We also recognize there is still lack of clarity regarding how DEIA is being defined, particularly around “accessibility.”
 We are continuing to monitor this and will provide updates as soon as they are available.
-We also recognize there is lack of clarity regarding how DEIA is being defined, particularly around “accessibility”.
-We are awaiting further agency clarification on this matter.

 Faculty must comply with agency-specific mandates (review agency guidance).
 In cases where agencies have issued such mandates (which is not uniformly the case), they include requirements to cease “grant activity that uses or promotes the use of diversity, equity, inclusion and accessibility (DEIA) principles and frameworks” (according to the NSF).
 Such activity “may include, but is not limited to conferences, trainings, workshops, and considerations for staffing and participant selection” (NSF).
 Many agencies have also issued similar prohibitions regarding activities related to “gender ideology”.